 For many businesses, growth is a core objective.
-Achieving bigger sales, higher profits and greater geographical coverage all help your business generate greater income for shareholders and employees.
-However, some businesses may need to limit, or stop entirely, their growth, if it is not in their best interest.
+Bigger sales, higher profits and greater geographical coverage all help your business generate more income for shareholders and employees.
+However, some businesses may need to limit - or stop entirely - their growth, if it is not in their best interest.

 Reasons for limiting business growth

 Planning is the key to dealing with problems arising from business expansion.
-You need to invest time to prepare a business plan for growth and ensure that it is continually updated.
+You should:

 If you decide to stop growing